marrinosnis/repository-package-name/README.md

 ## Use GraphQL with Bash Script to find and store the Package name of a repository

 ### References
-This script is used to retrieve the package name from a specific repository, using the GitHub's GraphQL API.
+Thi script is used to retrieve the package name from a specific repository, using the GitHub's GraphQL API.
 More info about GitHub's graphQL in this link: [GraphQL API Documentation](https://docs.github.com/en/graphql).
 Also, there is the GitHub Explorer where you can write and test your GraphQL queries to the GitHub.
 More information can be found at the following link: [GraphQL Explorer](https://docs.github.com/en/graphql/overview/explorer).